gzachariadis/Windows-10/README.md

 <br>
 <div>This took me a while to compile, work on, and test, so feel free to leave a star if you felt it's useful or helped you in any way.</div>

+### Hardware

+This is a list of my Current Hardware.

 ## Requirements

 - Microphone Compatibillity